-If you count a lot of checks at your church, a check reader machine can make the job significantly easier while improving your data entry accuracy.
-Planning Center Giving works with the MagTek MiniMICR, an older (now discontinued) model as well as the MagTek MICRSafe model.
+If you count a lot of checks at your church, a check reader can make the job significantly easier while improving your data entry accuracy.

-MagTek MICRSafe Check Readers are roughly $250, and, if you're counting a lot of checks every week, are worth every penny!
-There are two models of the MICRSafe reader, 22511001 and 22551002, but we only support 22551002, which has USB keyboard emulation, meaning you won't need to hassle with software or device drivers.
+MagTek MICRSafe check readers are roughly $250, and if you're counting a lot of checks every week, they are worth every penny!
+There are two models of the MICRSafe reader, 22511001 and 22551002, but we only support 22551002, which has USB keyboard emulation, so you won't need to hassle with software or device drivers.

 Here are a few places you can purchase one:

 BarCodesInc This is where we buy ours.
 They ship fast, have good customer service, and we've always received brand new units in their default configuration.

 Before buying, make sure that the unit says "USB keyboard emulation" somewhere in the description.
 When purchasing a refurbished or second-hand MagTek check reader, there's a chance it may come misconfigured.
 If you don't want to go through the hassle of resetting it, buy a new one.

 A check reader reads the numbers at the bottom of a check (the “MICR”), and assigns that number to a donor's profile.
 Once assigned, it will automatically pull up the associated donor for faster donation entry.

 You can use your check reader by following these steps: